QCDHUB/fitpack2/docs/_build/html/_sources/index.rst.txt

 JAM ECOSYSTEM
 =============

-Codes that provides a framework to study nucleon structure and hadronization in QCD.
+Program that provides a framework to study nucleon structure and hadronization in QCD.
 It provides the tools to extract QFT objects suchs as parton distribution functons or fragmentation functions from experimental cross sections

 .. toctree::
    :hidden: